hemanth/functional-programming-jargon/readme.md

 ## Pointed Functor
 An object with an `of` function that puts _any_ single value into it.
+The `of` function must satisfy the so-called [laws of natural tranformations](https://en.wikipedia.org/wiki/Natural_transformation)

 ES2015 adds `Array.of` making arrays a pointed functor.